-Why not?
+Write a book Why not?
 They say we’ve all got a book inside us.
 The only things stopping most people getting down to writing it, are a lack of time and motivation.
 Well, we’ve certainly got one of those in spades now, and if we can muster up some motivation from somewhere, we could soon be a nation of Charles Dickenses and Barbara Cartlands before you know it!
 (That’s right, they’re the two most important literary figures of the last 200 years).

 Alternatively, why not gather some inspiration by ticking off one of the classics from your To Read list?
 Don Quixote, Brave New World, Mr Tickle, there are so many phenomenal stories to get lost in, to find that pure, quiet escapism that you can’t get from watching the box.
 Any reader recommendations are always gratefully received, just Tweet us @bn1magazine, and use the hashtag, #creativeisolation

-As easy as that.
+Draw a picture As easy as that.
 Everyone’s got a pencil and paper, why not try your hand at drawing something?
 It gets weirdly addictive, and can be either hilarious (if your drawing skills are at my level), or immensely satisfying (if you’re several levels above my level).
 You can set challenges for each other, drawing mystery objects, or drawing against the clock.
 And don’t stop at pencil and paper, if you’ve got paints, bust them out!
 Paint a local landmark, an imaginary scene, or if you’re at home with someone, why not try and paint each other – just be prepared for the fall out: I accidentally bestowed a beard upon my girlfriend when I tried painting her in what was supposed to be a romantic gesture.
 (I’m as good with romance as I am with drawing.)

 There are even some kind souls who are putting on free learn-to-draw tutorials online to help parents entertain their kids at this time.
 For example, acclaimed author and illustrator Rob Biddulph.